Looking for an easy way to create a WordPress mega menu in Elementor?

 Research suggests that well-structured and simplified menus can lead to better user experience and therefore more conversions.
 Visitors don’t have to hover over an awkward dropdown or dig into the footer to find what they’re looking for.

 WordPress Mega Menus

-The deal is, WordPress does not support mega menus by default.
+The deal is, WordPress does not support mega menus by default (at least for now).
 To acquire such features, you will use one of the many third-party tools.

 In this tutorial, we’ll show you how to create your own WordPress mega menu with Elementor & Stratum.
 You will be able to customize every part of your mega-menu using the page builder visual interface so it will look great both on desktops and mobile screens.

 More to say, you will be able to insert it in any Elementor skin of the Gutenix theme.